 In a similar fashion, the figures presented above would have to be thoroughly checked against the hydrate formation envelope.
-Hydrates can form with hydrogen gas.
-However, it tends to be much less of an issue than with natural gas (methane hydrates).
+Although hydrates can form with hydrogen gas, it is much less likely than with natural gas (methane hydrates).

 3.4.
 Well design & construction